Samedov2020/100_days_challenges_python/README.md

 <h4>Day-10</h4>
 <b>Task-1</b> Functions with output - return
 <b>Task-2</b> Text inside the print() will not print because return says it is end of the function
+<b>Task-3</b> Print the text by using return while user doesn't provide valide input